 The Old City, Jerusalem

-This is the heart of the city of Jerusalem as well as the centre of Judaism and the holy city to Islam and Christianity.
+This is the heart of the city of Jerusalem as well as the centre of Judaism and the holy city of Islam and Christianity.
 Totally surrounded by a thick wall which is 4 kilometres/2.5 miles around its perimeter, it is divided into 4 quarters, each pertaining to 4 distinct religious beliefs.
 They are the Christian Quarter, the Jewish Quarter, The Muslim Quarter and the Armenian Quarter.
 The walls and current structures within the Old City date back to the 16th Century.
 Enter through one of the 8 gates to find a place inhabited by people who live and work there and not just a historical site.
 A Cardo (market street) runs north-to-south down the centre of the Old City.
 This road has been excavated and re-opened with modern shops side by side with ancient columns with about two stories going underground.
 On an Israel vacation, you will find many cafes and restaurants in some of the sectors.

 Church of the Holy Sepulchre

 The Church of the Holy Sepulchre in the Old City is the holiest Christian site in Jerusalem, the site of Jesus' crucifixion, burial and resurrection.
 First constructed in 335 by Emperor Constantine, persistent damage has been inflicted on the structure over the centuries and subsequent repair work has been undertaken by the religious communities that administer it.
 The Church contains the Chapel of Golgotha and three Stations of the Cross where Jesus was crucified.
 Another important landmark on trips to Israel is the Via Dolorosa, said to be the path along which Jesus walked from the time of his arrest to the site of his crucifixion.
 It is marked by the 14 Stations of the Cross of which 5 are within the Christian Quarter.

 Temple Mount/Dome of the Rock